Spy Kids 3-D: Game Over: Plot

-Juni Cortez, sometime after the events of the second film, has retired from the OSS and now lives quietly, working as a private detective, though on a minuscule salary.
-One day, he is contacted by President Devlin, the former head of the OSS, who informs him that his sister, Carmen Cortez, is missing after a mission gone wrong.
+Over a year after the events of the second film, Juni Cortez has retired from the OSS and now works as a private detective.
+One day, he is contacted by President Devlin, the former head of the OSS, who informs him that his sister, Carmen Cortez, is missing, forcing him to return.

-Arriving at the technological and computer department of OSS, Juni is reunited with a now reformed Donnagon Giggles and his wife Francesca, who explain that Carmen was captured by the Toymaker, a former OSS informant who was imprisoned in cyberspace but has since created Game Over, a virtual reality-based video game which he intends on using to permanently take control of children's minds.
-Juni agrees to venture into the game, save Carmen, and shut it down, with only twelve hours to win.
-He is also informed that his sister was last seen on Level 4.
+At the OSS, Juni is reunited with a now-reformed Donnagon Giggles and his wife Francesca, who explain that Carmen is stuck in a game due to the Toymaker, a former OSS informant who was imprisoned in cyberspace.
+He has since created Game Over, a virtual reality-based video game which he intends to use to take control of children's minds and the world's youth.
+Juni must venture into the game, save Carmen, who is stuck on level 4, and shut down the game.

-In the game, Juni finds the challenges difficult, having only nine lives and already losing one at the start.
-While roaming a cartoon-like medieval village, he finds three beta-testers, Francis, Arnold, and Rez, who provide him with passage to the Moon and launch him into space, but mostly to eliminate the competition.

-Juni lands hard on the Moon, consequently losing another life, and receives an opportunity to bring in an ally for assistance.
-He chooses his grandfather Valentin, who uses a wheelchair and has a personal history with the Toymaker.
-Valentin receives a power-up which gives him a robotic bodysuit, allowing him to walk and possess superhuman strength and durability.
-Distracted by a butterfly, he abandons Juni, telling him they will regroup later.
-Searching for the entrance to Level 2, Juni ventures into a robot battle arena where he fights a girl named Demetra to return to Earth and Level 2.
-In the fight, he receives a more powerful robotic suit, and is placed on a huge mecha to combat Demetra.
-In the 3-round fight, in which he loses another life, he defeats her and he is allowed to keep his power suit.
+Starting in Level 1, Juni finds the challenges difficult and meets three beta testers, Francis, Arnold, and Rez.
+Having already lost two of his nine lives, he receives the opportunity to bring in an ally for assistance and chooses his wheelchair-using grandfather Valentin, who shares a personal history with the Toymaker.
+Valentin receives a robotic bodysuit, allowing him to walk and possess superhuman strength.
+Searching for the entrance to Level 2, Juni ventures into a robot battle arena where he fights a girl named Demetra.
+He receives a robotic suit and loses another life, but is able to defeat her.

-He meets the beta-testers again who believe that he is a character named "The Guy", who can supposedly beat the allegedly "un-winnable" Level 5.
-Rez is unconvinced and challenges Juni to a "Mega-race" involving a multitude of vehicles, which will allow them onto Level 3.
-The only apparent rule of this game is "win at any cost".
-Juni wins the race with help from Valentin, and Demetra joins them; she and Juni display romantic feelings, with him giving her a med-pack with extra lives and her providing him with an illegal map of the game.
-Upon entering Level 3, Arnold and Juni are forced to battle, the loser getting an immediate game over.
-During the fight, Juni loses almost all of his lives, but Demetra swaps places with him and is defeated, seemingly getting a game over, leaving Juni devastated.
+The beta testers believe that Juni is a player named "The Guy" (due to his resemblance to "The Guy" from a promotional poster) who can supposedly beat the "un-winnable" Level 5.
+Rez challenges Juni to a race that will allow them to proceed to Level 3.
+Juni wins the race, and Demetra joins them; she and Juni display romantic feelings for each other, with him gifting her extra lives meant for him and her providing him with an illegal map of the game.
+Upon entering Level 3, Arnold and Juni are forced to battle.
+Juni loses almost all of his lives, but Demetra swaps places with him and is defeated, getting an immediate Game Over.
+With only half of his last life remaining, Juni is upset, but his grandpa reminds him not to fall in love with a game.